edgelesssys/contrast/dev-docs/user-manual.md

 curl --cacert ./verify/mesh-root.pem -k "https://${lbip}"
 ```

-The workload certificate is a DNS wildcard certificate, `curl`, but SAN
-verification fails when accessing the workload via an IP address.
+The workload certificate is a DNS wildcard certificate.
+Therefore, SAN is expected to fail when accessing the workload via an IP address.
-On Azure all load balancers automatically get ephemeral DNS entries, so either
+On Azure, all load balancers automatically get ephemeral DNS entries, so either
 use that or configure DNS yourself.

 To validate the certificate locally, use `openssl`: